Case study · 04 / 07

 The problem.

-BT's advice business sat across a decade of acquisitions, several platforms, and fragmented client data.
+BT's advice business sat across decades of acquisitions, several platforms, and fragmented client data.
 The wind-down required a single accurate record per client, assembled across all of it.
+No client could be left behind, and sale outcomes depended on accurate client records.

 The clock was external.
 A board-mandated deadline meant the timeline didn't move.
 Only the scope and the approach could.